 Sammet was also the divisional program manager for Ada, the programming language named for Ada Lovelace.
 During that time, she was responsible for directing IBM’s Federal Systems Division, which was tasked with initiating the standardization and use of Ada.
 Among her many other achievements, Sammet has maintained historical files on programming languages that two different museums have called the best in the world.

 Katherine Johnson’s career in mathematics started with an accelerated path through high school and college in West Virginia; she graduated with the highest honors in 1937 and took a teaching position in a black public school.
 In 1939, West Virginia started to integrate black students into graduate schools; Johnson was the only African-American female student to be chosen.
-However, Johnson left her graduate studies in math at West Virginia University at the end of her first session to raise a family.
+However, Johnson left her graduate studies in math at West Virginia State University at the end of her first session to raise a family.